Best credit cards for overseas travel

 • How much does it cost to withdraw funds from an ATM (here and overseas)?

-• Does the card have features that are important to you, such as complimentary insurance or the ability to earn points?
+• Does the card have features that are important to you, such as complimentary travel insurance, purchase protection or the ability to earn points?

-You can also consider the travel credit cards assessed and rated by Canstar’s expert researchers.
-Our Star Ratings and Award results are based on the products’ price and features, which are reviewed annually.
-You can view the Star Ratings next to the product name in the table at the top of this page (5 Stars being the highest rating).
+You can also consider the best credit cards for overseas travel assessed and rated by Canstar’s expert researchers.
+Our Star Ratings and Awards results are based on the products’ price and features, which are reviewed annually.
+You can view the Star Ratings next to the product name in the table at the top of this page (5-Stars being the highest rating).

 Canstar’s Research team rated the cards based on two different types of overseas travellers.
-(The products listed below were decided in September of 2023.)
+(The products listed below were rated in September 2024.)

 Occasional travellers are customers who are looking for a low-cost credit card to take on an overseas trip, perhaps as a once-off or once a year trip.
-Canstar’s researchers gave the following travel credit cards a 5-Star Rating in Canstar’s 2023 Travel Credit Card Star Rating and Awards:
+Canstar’s researchers gave the following travel credit cards a 5-Star Rating in Canstar’s 2024 Travel Credit Card Star Ratings and Awards:

 • Bankwest Breeze Platinum Mastercard